Dev-light1234/tips/android.md

 Set the locale to C before executing make:

     LC_ALL=C make
-This solution is simple and most people use it. ***But*** sometimes it doesn't work and I recommend the soccend solution.
+This solution is simple and most people use it. **But** in many situations it doesn't work and I recommend the soccend solution.

 ### Solution 2